-Change Log - for 2024/2025 Contact Details Key External Contact Details Key School Contact Details Policy Statement Concerns About a Child Definitions of safeguarding and types and signs of abuse Procedures for Dealing with Concerns about a Child Contextual Safeguarding1 Early Help1 What Staff Should Do If They Have Concerns About a Child1 What staff should do if a child is in danger or at risk of harm1 What staff should do if a child is seen as at risk of radicalisation1 What staff should do if they have concerns that children are at risk from or involved with serious violent crime?1 How should staff respond to an incident of nudes and semi-nudes being shared by pupils?1 What staff should do if a child is repeatedly absent or has prolonged absence from education What staff should do if a child needs a social worker (Children in Need and Child Protection Plans)1 What staff should do if a child requires mental health support?1 What Staff Should Do If They Have Safeguarding Concerns About Another Staff Member1 What Staff Should Do If They Have Concerns About Safeguarding Practices In The School Arrangements For Dealing with Child-On-Child Allegations (Including Child-on-Child Sexua Violence and Harassment)1 Arrangements For Dealing with Safeguarding Concerns or Allegations of Abuse Regarding Teachers Including Supply Staff and Other Staff (Including The Head, Governors, Volunteer and Contractors) Arrangements For Dealing with Safeguarding Concerns Or Allegations Of Abuse About Supply Teachers and Contracted Staff2 Arrangements For Dealing with Low Level Concerns Or Allegations2 Safer Recruitment2 Management of Safeguarding2 Training 2 All Staff2 Members of the Governing Body (and Proprietors)2 DSL Oversight of Safeguarding, including Arrangements for Reviewing Policies and Procedures2 The School's Arrangements to Fulfil Other Safeguarding Responsibilities2 Teaching children how to keep safe2

-Filtering and Monitoring 27

-Information Sharing 27

-Relationships Education AND/OR Relationships and Sex Education ("RSE") 28

-Looked after children 28

-Out of School Providers 28

-Arrangements for visiting speakers 28

-Early Years Provision Safeguarding Arrangements 29

-Disqualification From Working In Childcare 29

-Use of mobile phones and cameras 29

-DSL for the EYFS 29

-Duty to notify Ofsted 29

-Appendix 1 -Signs and Types of Abuse 30

-Physical abuse 30

-Emotional abuse 30

-Sexual abuse 30

-Sexual violence

-Extra-familial harms 31

-Sexual harassment 31

-Child-on-child sexual violence and/or harassment 31

-Sharing of nudes and/or semi-nudes 32

-Upskirting 32

-Neglect 32

-Serious violence 33

-Specific safeguarding issues

-Child sexual exploitation (CSE)

-Child criminal exploitation (CCE) 34

-County lines 35

-Modern Slavery 36

-Cybercrime 36

-Mental Health

-So called 'honour based' abuse 37

-FGM reporting procedures 38

-Forced marriage 39

-Radicalisation 39

-LGBTQ+

-Domestic abuse 41

-Operation Encompass 42
+Change Log - for 2025/2026 5 Contact Details 6 Key External Contact Details 6 Key School Contact Details 7 Policy Statement 8 Concerns About a Child 10 Definitions of safeguarding and types and signs of abuse 10 Procedures for Dealing with Concerns about a Child Contextual Safeguarding Early Help What Staff Should Do If They Have Concerns About a Child What staff should do if a child is in danger or at risk of harm What staff should do if a child is seen as at risk of radicalisation What staff should do if they have concerns that children are at risk from or involv serious violent crime?
+How should staff respond to an incident of nudes and semi-nudes being shared be pupils? y 14 What staff should do if a child is repeatedly absent or has prolonged absence from What staff should do if a child needs a social worker (Children in Need and Child Protection Plans) 16 What staff should do if a child requires mental health support?
+What Staff Should Do If They Have Safeguarding Concerns About Another Staff Mem ber16 What Staff Should Do If They Have Concerns About Safeguarding Practices In The School Arrangements For Dealing with Child-On-Child Allegations (Including Child-on-Child Violence and Harassment) Arrangements For Dealing with Safeguarding Concerns or Allegations of Abuse Regations Including Supply Staff and Other Staff (Including The Head, Governors, Volume Contractors) unteers Arrangements For Dealing with Safeguarding Concerns Or Allegations Of Abuse A Supply Teachers and Contracted Staff Arrangements For Dealing with Low Level Concerns Or Allegations 24 Safer Recruitment 25 Management of Safeguarding 26 Training 27 All Staff 27 Members of the Governing Body (and Proprietors) 28 DSL 28 Oversight of Safeguarding, including Arrangements for Reviewing Policies and Procedures 29 The School's Arrangements to Fulfil Other Safeguarding Responsibilities 29

+Teaching children how to keep safe 29

+Online Harms 29

+Guidance on Generative Al 30

+Filtering and Monitoring 30

+Information Sharing 31

+Relationships Education AND/OR Relationships and Sex Education ("RSE") 31

+Vulnerable Groups 31

+Looked-After and Previously Looked-After Children 31

+Children with a Social Worker 31

+Kinship Care 32

+Elective Home Education (EHE) 32

+Young Carers 32

+Oversight and Partnership with the Virtual School 32

+Out of School Providers 33

+Alternative Provision 33

+Arrangements for visiting speakers

+Early Years Provision Safeguarding Arrangements 34

+Disqualification From Working In Childcare 34

+Use of mobile phones and cameras 34

+DSL for the EYFS 35

+Duty to notify Ofsted 35

+Appendix 1 -Signs and Types of Abuse 36

+Physical abuse 36

+Emotional abuse 36

+Sexual abuse 36

+Sexual violence 37

+Extra-familial harms 37

+Sexual harassment 37

+Child-on-child sexual violence and/or harassment 37

+Sharing of nudes and/or semi-nudes 38

+Upskirting 38

+Neglect 38

+Serious violence 39

+Specific safeguarding issues 39

+Child sexual exploitation (CSE) 39

+Child criminal exploitation (CCE) 40

+County lines 41

+Modern Slavery 42

+Cybercrime 42

+Mental Health 43

+So called 'honour based' abuse 43

+FGM reporting procedures 44

+Forced marriage 45

+Radicalisation 45

+LGBTQ+ 46

+Domestic abuse 47

+Operation Encompass 48

 Homelessness

-Children who are absent or missing from school 42
+Children who are absent or missing from school 49

-Child abduction and community safety incidents
+Child abduction and community safety incidents 50

-Children and the court system
+Children and the court system 50

 Children with family members in prison

-Guidance: Flow Chart for Raising Safeguarding Concerns about a Child 46
+Guidance: Flow Chart for Raising Safeguarding Concerns about a Child

-Change Log - for 2024/2025
+Change Log - for 2025/2026